aforward9600/pokemonpalette/README.md

 #Hack-Induced Bugfixes & Adjustments in this version:
 -----------
 - General trainer rematch code moved to bank2D to make space in home.asm
+- Bide & Night Shade changed to have 1 power instead of 0 like other set-damage moves (works better with ai routines)
+- Fixed a bug that caused Bide to always miss
+- Bide changed to Typeless since it ignores typing (works better with ai routines)

 #New features & adjustments from last version:
 -----------
 - trainer ai routine 1 prevents using disable on a disabled pkmn
 - exp bar added to battle hud
+- text reminder in the PC when the box is full after depositing
+- Bide's damage accumulation is now done after a damaging hit is applied (including multi-hit attacks)
+- trainer ai routine 3 discourages using thunder wave against immune pkmn

 #Bugfixes:
 -----------